Coin Snapshot

 US Trade Dollar coins, cherished for their historical significance and numismatic appeal, command varying prices depending on factors such as condition, rarity, and demand among collectors.
 Generally, circulated Trade Dollars can be found in the range of $150 to $500, with prices influenced by factors like date, mintmark, and overall condition.
 However, specimens in uncirculated or high-grade condition can fetch significantly higher prices, often reaching into the thousands of dollars.

 Among the vast array of US Trade Dollar varieties, several stand out for their rarity and historical significance.
-Highlighting the top five rarest varieties:
+Highlighting the top five rarest varieties, which are also among the most expensive – especially when in a high, mint state grade:

-1884-S Trade Dollar: This coin holds the distinction of being the rarest date of the Trade Dollar series, with a mintage of only 8,000 pieces.
-Examples in good condition can command prices upwards of $20,000 or more.
+1884 Proof Trade Dollar: This coin holds the distinction of being the 2nd rarest date of the Trade Dollar series, with a mintage known to be only 10 pieces.
+Examples in PR63 and higher condition can command prices upwards of $500,000 or more.

-1878-CC Trade Dollar: Minted at the Carson City Mint, this coin is highly sought after by collectors for its connection to the famed Western mint.
+1878-CC Trade Dollar: Minted at the Carson City Mint in Nevada, this coin is highly sought after by collectors due to the fact that it is the lowest mintage date/mintmark combination of all the business strikes.
+It is also sought after for its connection to the famed Western mint, which is no longer in operation.
 With a mintage of around 97,000 pieces, surviving examples in good condition can fetch prices in the range of $1,000 to $5,000 or more.
+Specimens that have been certified and are in Mint State condition can fetch $20,000 or more!

 1873-CC Trade Dollar: Another prized Carson City Mint issue, the 1873-CC Trade Dollar is notable for being the first year of production and bearing the “CC” mintmark.
-With a mintage of approximately 124,500 coins, specimens in decent condition are highly desirable among collectors, often selling for thousands of dollars.
+With a mintage of approximately 124,500 coins, specimens in Good / Fine condition often fetch in the neighborhood of $1,000 to $2,000 – while AU and MS coins can fetch $5,000 to $20,000 or more!

-These five rare varieties represent just a fraction of the fascinating array of US Trade Dollar coins, each with its own unique story and allure for collectors and enthusiasts alike.
+These five rare varieties represent just a fraction of the fascinating array of US Trade Dollar coins there are to collect, each with its own unique story and allure for collectors and enthusiasts alike.
 As with any collectible coin, thorough research and careful examination are essential when evaluating potential acquisitions to ensure authenticity and value.

 Condition and Certification of Trade Dollars